nfriedly/nodeunblocker.com/README.md

 6. Run `npm install` to grab the dependencies.
 7. Run `npm start` to start the server.
 It should spawn a new instance for each CPU core you have.

-(Note: running `node app.js` *will not work*.
-The server code is in the [Gatling](https://npmjs.org/package/gatling) package, which the `npm start` command calls automatically.)
+(Note: running `node app.js` will start up a single worker, whereas `npm start` will start up multiple workers and a watchdog process via the [Gatling](https://npmjs.org/package/gatling) package.)

 After that, it will be live on your computer and accessible from your computer at http://localhost:8080/ - accessing it from another computer is beyond the scope of this guide, but it is possible.

 ## Running the website on Bluemix/Azure/AWS/etc

 This project should be runnable without modification on many cloud providers.
 Clone/download the code and deploy it, or just click one of the buttons above.
-(I used to use heroku, but they have since updated changed their policies to not allow it.)
+(I used to use heroku, but they have since changed their policies to not allow it.)

 # About the project